"Without doubt the authentic type of these figures exists in the mind of God the

 of the Grand 600-cell (see model in Figs. 6.3a and b).

-The three star polychora in the blue path have 1200 edges colinear withe the edges of the 120-cell.
+The three star polychora in the blue path have 1200 edges colinear with the edges of the

 The Stellated 120-cell is an edge stellation of the 120-cell, thus its edges are